ChrisBuilds/terminaltexteffects/docs/showroom.md

     --glowing-text-color (XTerm [0-255] OR RGB Hex [000000-ffffff]) Color for the text when glowing after a lightning strike. (default: Color Code: EF5411 Color Appearance: █████)
     --text-glow-time (int > 0)
-                        Duration, in number of frames, for the glowing/cooling animation for post-lightning text glow. (default: 6)
+                        Number of frames to display each color in the post-lightning text glow cooling gradient.
+Increase to slow down the cooling animation. (default: 6)
     --raindrop-symbols (ASCII/UTF-8 character) [(ASCII/UTF-8 character) ...]
                         Symbols to use for the raindrops. (default: ('\\', '.', ',')) --spark-symbols (ASCII/UTF-8 character) [(ASCII/UTF-8 character) ...]